felixblaschke/simple_animations/README.md

   @override
   void initState() {
     // The AnimationController instance `controller` is already wired up.
-    // Just connect with it with the tweens. size = Tween<double>(begin: 0.0, end: 200.0).animate(controller);
+    // Just connect it to the tweens. size = Tween<double>(begin: 0.0, end: 200.0).animate(controller);

     controller.play(); // start the animation playback